AD70 Emergency Management

 - Coordinating centralized resources with responsible personnel at locations away from University Park if an emergency is declared affecting those units.

-The Senior Vice President for Finance and Business, the President, Provost and the Vice President for Administration, shall constitute the Emergency Management Executive Policy Group and provide subject matter policy and direction for the entire University.
+The Senior Vice President for Finance and Business, the President, Provost, Senior Vice President and Chief of Staff and the Vice President for Administration, shall constitute the Emergency Management Executive Policy Group and provide subject matter policy and direction for the entire University.
 The Policy Group is also responsible for informing the Board of Trustees and providing timely status reports, as appropriate.
 The Senior Vice President for Finance and Business (or a delegated substitute in his/her absence) is responsible for declaring a state of emergency.
 He/she may (depending on the circumstances) elect to exercise authority over an emergency at any University location, or to delegate responsibility for managing the situation to a Budget Executive.
 The Director of the Office of Emergency Management (or his/her designee) will lead the efforts in the Emergency Operations Center and implement the Emergency Operations Plan, as appropriate.
 The Senior Vice President for Finance and Business may direct the replacement of the Director of Emergency Management.
 The Senior Vice President for Finance and Business may also direct the opening or closing of the Emergency Operations Center.

 The Emergency Management Group is responsible for remaining updated about the state of the University’s readiness, and for responding if called to participate in the University’s Emergency Operations Center if activated.